jrkerns/pylinac/docs/source/cbct_docs.rst

     .. warning:: Analysis can fail or give unreliable results if any Restriction is violated.

 * The phantom used must be an unmodified CatPhan 504, as endorsed and supplied by Varian.
-* The phantom must have <0.5cm offset in the z (In-Out) direction (work to remove this is in the plans).
+* The phantom HU module (404) should be aligned to the lasers and have <0.5cm offset in the z (In-Out) direction (work to remove this is in the plans).
+  Otherwise a z-offset must be set in the algorithm.
+See :ref:`acquiring_cbct_images`.

 **Pre-Analysis**